Research Associate, Sustainable Built Environment & Circular Economy

 His doctoral research focused on Circular Economy Assessment and Applications from a Technology and Policy perspective.
 His thesis demonstrated systemic benefits of linking building demolitions with design and construction for the promotion of component reuse and sustainability.

-With an interdisciplinary and applied problem, his research combines methods from industrial ecology, engineering systems, design innovation, supply-chain optimization, architecture, anthropology, civil engineering, waste management, and low cost-low carbon construction.
+With an interdisciplinary approach, his research combines methods from industrial ecology, engineering systems, design innovation, supply-chain optimization, architecture, anthropology, civil engineering, waste management, and low cost-low carbon construction.
 His research leverages Design for Development and Policy to direct practice-driven transformation in cities and industries.
 He aims to integrate design science into technology and public policy to solve challenges of developing world.
 His ongoing projects include circular economy monitoring, assessment and public policy roadmaps, urban mining practice and sustainability scale up initiatives in built environment, design guidelines and reuse adoption in products and services, as well as environmental health assessment and policies for air pollution.
 These efforts benefit from his engagement with leading experts, key industries and civil societies across Asia, Europe, UK, USA and Africa.
 He works closely with several United Nations agencies including UNOICT, UNDP, UNIDO, UNFCCC, UNGC etc. He is always keen to apply his research for evidence based policy development.